xp44mm/Notebook/F#/Programming with Objects.md

 val circle : center:Point * radius:int -> IShape
 ```

 The construct in the braces, `{ new IShape with ... }`, is the object expression.
-This is a new expression form that you haven’t encountered previously in this book, because it’s generally used only when implementing object interface types.
+This is a new expression form that you haven't encountered previously in this book, because it's generally used only when implementing object interface types.
 An object expression must give implementations for all the members of an object interface type.
 The general form of this kind of expression is simple:

 ```F#
 { new Type optional-arguments with